VilleKylmamaa/IoT-Sauna-Notifications/README.md

 application in which the user can set their desired temperature at which they wish to enter the sauna.

-**Here is a link to a short YouTube video showcasing the project's functionality:**
+**Here is a link to a short YouTube video showcasing the finished project's functionality:**

 https://www.youtube.com/watch?v=S2CG0rvZlv0